 Skin barrier

-GWAS have highlighted KC specific genes such the previously mentioned LCE gene cluster and genes with a key role in skin biology such as CARD-14.
+GWAS have highlighted KC specific genes such the LCE gene cluster and genes with a key role in skin biology such as CARD14.
 Further studies in the PSORS4 region have revealed that association with disease is driven by a deletion in two of the genes within this family, LCE3B and LCE3C (LCE3C LCE3B del)(Cid et al. 2009).
 Expression of LCE3B and LCE3C is induced upon barrier disruption, where these proteins participate in the formation of the cornified envelope at the most external layer of the epidermis and are likely involved in KC terminal differentiation (Bergboer et al. 2011).
 The lack of LCE3B and LCE3C expression in psoriasis patients has been hypothesised to impair the repair following skin disruption, potentially facilitating microorganism infection and triggering a dysregulated immune response (Bergboer et al. 2011).
 In fact, the use of UVB radiation has been shown to upregulate LCE3E expression 48 hours after treatment, contributing to amelioration of the skin lesions(Jackson et al. 2005).
 Similarly to the LCE gene cluster, CARD14 is primarily expressed in epithelial tissues mediating the recruitment and activation of the NF-κB pathway in this tissue (Blonska and research 2011).
 Common and rare pathogenic mutations of CARD14 in KC cell lines lead to increased activation of NF-kB as well as overexpression of psoriasis-associated genes including IL6, TNFA and TNFAIP2, among others (Jordan et al. 2012b).

 NF-κB and TNF pathways

-The NF-κB pathway is involved in the regulation of the innate and adaptive immune response.
-In fact, dysregulation of the feedback loop between TNF- α and NF-κB contributes to the development of many chronic inflammatory
+The NF-κB pathway is involved in the regulation of the innate and adaptive immune response and NF-κB contributes to the development of many chronic inflammatory

-diseases and TNF-αi are widely used for treatment of immune-mediated diseases, as previously detailed (Liu et al. 2017).
-In psoriasis, for example, elevated levels of NF-κB are present in lesional compared to uninvolved and normal skin (Lizzul et al. 2005).
+diseases (Liu et al. 2017).
+In psoriasis elevated levels of NF-κB are present in lesional compared to uninvolved and normal skin (Lizzul et al. 2005).

-Several psoriasis and PsA GWAS loci have been mapped to gene members of the NF-κB and TNF signalling pathways including TNIP1, TNFAIP3, NFKBIA, REL, TRAF3IP2(H“”–u˝ffmeier2010; Nair et al. 2008; Ellinghaus et al. 2010; Wang et al. 2008; Idel et al. 2003; Bowes et al. 2012).
-For example, a haplotype including missense mutations and intronic variants in TRAF3IP2 has been reported to drive psoriasis and PsA association by reducing its affinity for TRAF interacting proteins and concomitantly altering NF-κB activation and the IL- 17/IL-23 axis (H“”–u˝ffmeier2010; Ellinghaus et al. 2010).
-SNP variants in the TRAF3IP2 locus have also been identified in CD and UC, reinforcing the
+Several psoriasis and PsA GWAS loci have been mapped to gene members of the NF-κB and TNF signalling pathways including TNIP1, TNFAIP3, NFKBIA, REL, TRAF3IP2, CHUK, IKBKE and FASLG (H“”–u˝ffmeier2010; Nair et al. 2008; Ellinghaus et al. 2010; Wang et al. 2008; Idel et al. 2003; Bowes et al. 2012) (Tsoi et al. 2017).
+For example, a haplotype including missense mutations and intronic variants in TRAF3IP2 has been reported to drive psoriasis and PsA association by reducing its affinity for TRAF interacting proteins and concomitantly altering NF-κB activation and the IL- 17/IL-23 axis (Huffmeier2010; Ellinghaus et al. 2010).
+In addition, exome-sequencing studies have identified variants with predicted influence on protein structure and function at TNFSF15, a TNF ligand regulating NF-κB and MAP kinases activation in endothelial cells (Dand et al. 2017; Wang et al. 2014).

-relationship between these two pathways and chronic inflammation (https:

-//www.immunobase.org).
-In addition, exome-sequencing studies have identified variants with predicted influence on protein structure and function at TNFSF15, a TNF ligand family protein induced by TNF-α, with a primary role in regulating NF-κB and MAP kinases activation in endothelial cells (Dand et al. 2017; Wang et al. 2014).

-The psoriasis and PsA GWAS associations with other members of these pathways, such as the NF-κB inhibitor NFKBIA and the NF-κB subunit REL, are solely supported by proximity to nearby intergenic SNPs, with no direct experimental evidence for a role of these genetic variants in regulating the expression of either gene (GWAS studies).
-Moreover, the latest psoriasis and PsA meta-analysis study revealed three additional associations with genes belonging to the NF-κB pathway (CHUK, IKBKE and FASLG), further implicating NF-κB activation in psoriasis and PsA development (Tsoi et al. 2017).

 Type I IFN and innate host defense